How to Become a Pilot After 12th in India?

 Through the National Defence Academy (NDA): The NDA is a prestigious tri-service academy that trains cadets for a career in the Indian Armed Forces.
 To be eligible for the NDA, you must pass Class 12 with Physics and Mathematics as compulsory subjects and clear the NDA entrance exam.
 After completing the NDA training program, you will be commissioned as a pilot officer in the Indian Air Force.

-3. What are the different types of pilot licenses?
+3. What are the different types of pilot licenses in India?

 There are three main types of pilot licenses in India: